chenghanc/yolov3/README.md

 ## People do not stand behind the yellow line on the train platform

-Design an algorithm combined with **Yolov4** and check if people do not stand behind the yellow line and thus an alarm notification should be activated.
-The method used in this scenario can be easily generalized to intrusion detection as long as the area is well defined and CCTV is fixed.
+Design an algorithm that is combined with **Yolov4** and check if people do not stand behind the yellow line and thus an alarm notification can be activated.
+The method proposed in this scenario can be easily generalized to **intrusion detection** as long as the area is well defined and CCTV is fixed.
 This repo adds new inference code `detect-track.py` for **Yolov4** in PyTorch.
 The code works on Linux, MacOS and Windows.

 ## Inference